-- their businesses.
-Plainly, it would be virtually impossible for Defendants to operate Merchant Storefronts on Amazon and not check and utilize their email accounts frequently. - 42.
+- Storefronts on Amazon and Walmart Marketplace and not check and utilize their email accounts frequently. - 46.
 It is further worth mentioning that despite Covid-19 restrictions being lifted in China, Epstein Drangel's Beijing office advised that many businesses are still unable to accept physical documents sent by mail or otherwise due to Covid-19.
-Thus, given that Defendants are located in China, the continuation of interruption to life and businesses renders service by email the most practicable way to serve Defendants. - 43.
-On February 8, 2023, Epstein Drangel filed a similar case in this Court against a different set of Amazon defendants, Telebrands Corp. v.
+Thus, given that Defendants are located in China, the continuation of interruption to life and businesses renders service by email the most practicable way to serve Defendants. - 47.
+On February 8, 2023, Epstein Drangel filed a similar case in this Court against defendants on the Amazon.com platform, Telebrands Corp. v.
 Adward runbaifan, et al., Case No. 23-cv-1063 ("Telebrands").
 In that case, Epstein Drangel performed the exact same due diligence efforts as described in detail above.
-Despite successfully delivering test documents to some of the defendants in that case, on February 23, 2023, Judge Gregory H. Woods ordered alternative service as to each and every defendant.
+Despite successfully delivering Test Documents to some of the defendants in that case, on February 23, 2023, Judge Gregory H. Woods ordered alternative service as to each and every defendant.
 See Telebrands, Dkts.
-5, 18. - 44.
-As part of Plaintiff's Application, Plaintiff seeks alternative service, and upon entry of an order by the Court granting Plaintiff's requested relief, Plaintiff will serve such order on Amazon.
-It is my understanding and expectation that Amazon will provide Plaintiff's counsel with true and accurate e-mail addresses for each and every Defendant. - 45.
-It is my understanding that the e-mail addresses to be provided by Amazon will be true and accurate as, based on my experience and understanding, Amazon provides Plaintiff's counsel with the e-mail addresses Defendants use to log in to their User Accounts on Amazon, to operate their Merchant Storefronts, communicate with customers, complete transactions and receive funds. - 46.
-Epstein Drangel has used RMail's online services and confirm that its services include
+5, 18. - 48.
+Accordingly, as part of Plaintiff's Application, it seeks alternative service, and upon entry of an order by the Court granting Plaintiff's requested relief, Plaintiff will serve such order on Amazon and Walmart Marketplace.
+It is my understanding and expectation that Amazon and Walmart Marketplace will provide Plaintiff's counsel with true and accurate e-mail addresses for each and every Defendant. - 49.
+It is my understanding that the e-mail addresses to be provided by Amazon and Walmart Marketplace will be true and accurate as, based on my experience and understanding, Amazon and Walmart Marketplace provide Plaintiff's counsel with the e-mail addresses Defendants use to log in to their User Accounts on Amazon and Walmart Marketplace, to

-- verifying valid proof of authorship, content and delivery of an email as well as the official time and date an email was sent and received. - 47.
+- operate their Merchant Storefronts, communicate with customers, complete transactions and receive funds. - 50.
+Epstein Drangel has used RMail's online services and confirms that its services include verifying valid proof of authorship, content and delivery of an email as well as the official time and date an email was sent and received. - 51.
 Epstein Drangel's Beijing office translated copies of (1) Article 87 of Civil Procedure Law of the People's Republic of China; (2) the Online Litigation Rules of the People's Court, adopted at the 1838th meeting of the judicial committee of the Supreme People's Court on May 18, 2021 and effective as of August 1, 2021; and (3) an article entitled "The Supreme People's Court judge: how to understand the rules of electronic service in online litigation?
-From the People's Justice Issue 19 of 2021.17 - 48.
-It is our experience that sellers of counterfeit and/or infringing products, such as Defendants, are in constant communication with each other and regularly participate in online chatroom discussions involving pending litigation and potential new lawsuits. - 49.
-Moreover, the Chinese Ministry of Commerce published an article regarding Epstein Drangel's involvement in litigation regarding the sale of Chinese counterfeits on e-commerce platforms.18 - 50.
-In our experience, a small group of attorneys represent defendants in anti-counterfeiting lawsuits similar to the case at hand, and we have been informed by said defense counsel that they closely monitor the PACER docket, looking for potential new cases and clients. - 51.
-Likewise, we recently discovered our law firm was impersonated by various defendants in similar lawsuits who falsified court orders as a way to get their respective frozen accounts released by the platform. - 52.
-A true and correct copy of the transcript from the July 14, 2022 Telephone Conference in
+From the People's Justice Issue 19 of 2021.24 - 52.
+It is our experience that sellers of counterfeit and/or infringing products, such as Defendants, are in constant communication with each other and regularly participate in online chatroom discussions involving pending litigation and potential new lawsuits. - 53.
+Moreover, the Chinese Ministry of Commerce published an article regarding Epstein Drangel's involvement in litigation regarding the sale of Chinese counterfeits on e-commerce platforms.25 - 54.
+In our experience, a small group of attorneys represent defendants in anti-counterfeiting lawsuits similar to the case at hand, and we have been informed by said defense counsel that they closely monitor the PACER docket, looking for potential new cases and clients. - 55.
+Likewise, we recently discovered our law firm was impersonated by various defendants in similar lawsuits who falsified court orders as a way to get their respective frozen accounts released by the platform.

-17 Certified translated copies of the aforementioned documents can be provided to the Court upon request.
+24 Certified translated copies of the aforementioned documents can be provided to the Court upon request.